ParRes/Kernels/MPI1/AMR/implementation_details.md

    This is ambiguous for NO_TALK if TRUE_REF, because a small shift in patch boundaries would still not require communications.
 We use the following disambiguation.
 Partition BG points of the refinement patch in the same way as the BG itself.
-Add to each refinement partition one point to the left and/or bottom, unless the partition already borders on the respective edge of the partition; this creates a one-point BG overlap between adjacent refinement partitions.
+Place true refinement boundaries in the middle between BG points.
+This creates the best load balance, and also avoids as much as possible very small refinement patch slivers that could create problems with ghost point acquisition. one point to the left and/or bottom, unless the partition already borders on the respective edge of the partition; this creates a one-point BG overlap between adjacent refinement partitions.
 All